What is a Currency Forward?

 When Currency Forward Contracts are Used

-Currency forward contracts are only used in a situation where currency exchange rates can affect the price of goods sold.
+Currency forward contracts are typically used in situations where currency exchange rates can affect the price of goods sold.

 Currency forward contracts may also be made between an individual and a financial institution for purposes such as paying for a future foreign vacation or funding education to be pursued in a foreign country.